Measure performance with and without using multinomial calibration

 A vector of column identifiers, or one of

-selector functions to choose which variables contains the class probabilities.
-It defaults to the prefix used by tidymodels (.pred_
+dplyrselector functions to choose which variables contains the class probabilities.
+It defaults to the prefix used by tidymodels (.pred_).
+The order of the identifiers will be considered the same as the order of the levels of thetruthvariable.- metrics

 A set of metrics passed created via